 In the chapter “Dilemmas of Privilege” in the book Anarchists Against the Wall, Kobi Snitz writes that “normalization” means that “any interaction that Palestinians carry out with Israelis, be it for the most positive purpose, while the conditions are such that Israel occupies Palestine, contains with it a degree of adjustment to these conditions.”
 (2013 55-56) In this light it is obvious that if we believe that a joint struggle has potential for change, normalizing the situation cannot be entirely avoided.
 This creates a lot of the weirdness that we encounter daily in our activism.
 When are we normalizing apartheid and when are we acting in solidarity within a joint struggle?

-Having the language and privilege and, most importantly, a curious willingness to do so, the Israeli members of the coexistence group talk to the soldiers that stand on the edge of the military zone and try to convert them to a more lefty position.
+Having the language and privilege and a curious willingness to do so, the Israeli members of the coexistence group talk to the soldiers that stand on the edge of the military zone and try to convert them to a more lefty position.
 I guess we do it as well sometimes, changing our language in order to make it comprehensible, placing ourselves in a slightly dishonest position.
 Sometimes Israeli activists find themselves negotiating “concessions” with commanders on behalf of their Palestinian comrades, in order to allow farmers to access a particular patch of land for a limited amount of time and under specific behavioral conditions, or in demonstrations.
 This in turn may warrant more brutality if the agreement is “breached,” or create a situation in which some protesters police the others in the name of their self-appointed negotiation.
 Policing forces, of course, will always try to impose their control with use of martials from the protesters themselves, in exchange for minor privileges like the ability to walk outside of pens.
 This is why, as David Graeber writes in The Democracy Project, folks at Occupy Wall Street in NYC decided not to have a police liaison.
 Interaction with authority is all different, I believe, when a clown nose is placed on the other side of the gun’s barrel.
-In the weekly protests in Ma’asara we’re often asked by our hosts to address the soldiers in a speech in Hebrew.
-When we respond to the call (strikingly infrequently) it becomes a performance that contests authority rather than legitimates it.
-It’s all just part of the clown spectacle.

 I chat with Abdullah on the side.
 We’re asking ourselves what the hell is going on.
 One enlightened and post-military-looking fellow from the coexistence group commences interaction with us in basic Arabic.
 We’re not particularly welcoming to him.
 GH tells me off for it afterwards.
 He’s already made the first step, he tells me, and that’s big.
 “I never manage to bring people down here.”
 He’s right.
 I often complain that the movement is not welcoming and not inclusive enough.
 Every fit-looking man that approaches is treated as a potential douchebag (or in its new Hebrew blogosphere term – hel’an).
 Maybe I’m just projecting what I secretly feel about myself.
 I’d rather be kind next time.